California Penal Code 1203.4

 Start Your 1203.4 Expungement – Today

 We start every case by obtaining your official California criminal record.
 Mr. Boire then personally reviews your record and creates a custom expungement plan to achieve your goals.
-The cost is just $95, and it’s money well spent.
+It’s money well spent.

 To get your official California criminal record and Mr. Boire’s professional expungement review and advice on what’s best for you, just click below.